Euclid. Populating a dark universe with galaxies using SciPIC: Introduction

 Science Pipeline at PIC \citep[\texttt{SciPIC},][]{Carretero:17} is a galaxy simulation pipeline developed under a collaborative effort with multiple contributors.
-The main goal of \texttt{SciPIC} is to create synthetic galaxy catalogues that accurately mimic the observed properties of galaxy populations that can be selected with different selection criteria.
-The pipeline assigns a large number of galaxy parameters, including fluxes, lensing, and morphological properties, among others.
+The main goal of \texttt{SciPIC} is to create synthetic galaxy catalogues that accurately mimic the observed properties of galaxy populations, which can be selected with different selection criteria.
+The pipeline assigns a large number of galaxy parameters, including fluxes, lensing, and morphological properties.
 To manage this complexity, its design follows a modular scheme in which each module assigns properties that depend on those already assigned by preceding modules.
 This enables the efficient generation of comprehensive galaxy mocks from any set of haloes identified in a dark matter simulation.
 In particular, \texttt{SciPIC} was applied to generate the MICE mock catalogue \citep{Carretero:15} and to populate the Euclid Flagship 2 Wide (FS2-Wide) halo catalogue.
 The FS2-Wide mock presented in \firstciteCF\,\,is the official simulation of the Euclid Consortium and was designed to support the Euclid Wide Survey \citep[EWS,][]{Scaramella2022,Mellier2025}.
-It constitutes the largest virtual galaxy catalogue ever built to this day and is publicly available through the \texttt{CosmoHub} platform \citep{Tallada2024,Carretero:17}.\footnote{\url{https://cosmohub.pic.es/home}} The parameters involved in the generation of the FS2-Wide mock were set to reproduce the clustering at low redshift \citep{Carretero:15}.
+It constitutes the largest virtual galaxy catalogue ever built to this day and is publicly available through the \texttt{CosmoHub} platform \citep{Tallada2024,Carretero:17}.\footnote{\url{https://cosmohub.pic.es/home}} The parameters involved in generating the FS2-Wide mock were set to reproduce clustering at low redshifts \citep{Carretero:15}.
 This simulation has been widely used to produce, test, and validate analysis pipelines with the aim of applying them to observational data with different applications.
-Its applications include, for example, predict redshift distributions to generate synthetic data vectors \citep[e.g.,][]{Cloe}, determining photometric redshifts \citep[e.g.,][]{Pocino2021,Euclid_Photoz_SOM,Euclid_Photoz_Optimiz}, and producing pixel-level simulations for the development of image reduction pipelines \citep{Serrano2024}.
-Moreover, the resulting HOD of H\,$\alpha$ emitters from this simulation was used for the generation of simulated data sets that can be used to assess the impact of sample variance on cosmological inference \citep{Monaco2025}.
+Its applications include, for example, predicting redshift distributions to generate synthetic data vectors \citep[e.g.][]{Cloe}, determining photometric redshifts \citep[e.g.][]{Pocino2021,Euclid_Photoz_SOM,Euclid_Photoz_Optimiz}, and producing pixel-level simulations for the development of image reduction pipelines \citep{Serrano2024}.
+Moreover, the resulting HOD of H\,$\alpha$ emitters from this simulation was used to generate simulated datasets, which in turn can be used to assess the impact of sample variance on cosmological inference \citep{Monaco2025}.